 At YLabs we bring together the science of adolescent development, behavioral economics and human-centered design to build and test programs that can enhance the unique potential of adolescents.
 We founded YLabs in 2015 at the Harvard T.H.
 Chan School of Public Health.
-We started as residents at the Harvard Innovation Lab and have grown into a team of researchers from the US, UK, Rwanda, Senegal, India, and Canada.
+We started as residents at the Harvard Innovation Lab and have grown into a team of designers and researchers from the US, UK, Rwanda, Morocco, Algeria, India, and Canada.
 If you want to join us as we build YLabs please look at our current opportunities and contact us.
 We would love to hear from you.

 Rebecca is an adolescent physician with ten years of experience designing programs for youth.
 She supports our design teams to develop health and economic development solutions in Africa and Asia.
-Previously, Rebecca was Technical Lead for IDEO.org's youth reproductive health program.
+Previously, Rebecca was Technical Lead for IDEO.org's youth reproductive health program and a researcher with Harvard's Women and Health Initiative.

 Shannon is an economist, specializing in health policy, financing and economic evaluation.
 She currently works for the Ontario government implementing funding reform to support improved models of care for multiple chronic conditions.
 At YLabs, she lead operations and provides expertise on the evaluation and cost-effectiveness of our designs.